anthonysharpy/pcapan/readme.md

 - Due to time constraints I've not included any tests.
 If that's something of interest then I would definitely recommend my other project at https://github.com/anthonysharpy/nanofill.
 - The TCP byte stream is output as text.
 Obviously this comes with its own set of issues, but I figured it was more interesting to look at than a big list of numbers.
 - I've not added support for decoding the byte stream protocol.
 It seems it's just a length header of 5 characters and then the data after that.
 It's pretty simple in comparison to everything else I've done for this project so I didn't think there'd be much added value in including it.
-- Due to time constraints I haven't added support for measuring performance/bandwidth.
-A good example of this kind of thing would also be https://github.com/anthonysharpy/nanofill.
 - The program is not designed to be fast and has not been optimised at all.
 - When a packet is parsed (e.g. IPV4 -> TCP), a copy of all of its data is created.
 Obviously the downside is that this is much slower and takes up a lot of RAM.
 However from a design perspective one advantage is that it's actually more friendly because otherwise, if the original data gets freed and we try and use a packet that was derived from it, that's a pretty nasty bug.
 Obviously in the real world you wouldn't take this approach - you would avoid copying as much as possible.
 But I intentionally wanted to keep it simple for this project.